Q 1. Define nutrition.

 Q 3.
 Look at the figure.
 Answer the following questions:

 (a) What is the need to use potassium hydroxide?

 (c) Why do we cover both plants with polythene sheets or bell jars?

-(e) What is the aim of activity?
+(e) What is the aim of the activity?

 Q 4.
 If a plant is kept covered with a polythene sheet, we notice some water drops on the inner side of the sheet after some time.
 What are they due to?
 Name and define the process.
 What is the significance of this process in plants and nature?
-How does transpiration help in upward movement of water from roots to leaves?
+How does transpiration help in the upward movement of water from roots to leaves?